Mediagone/doctrine-specifications/README.md

 ### <a name="joins"></a>Joins

 You can define query joins very easily by adding them in the static constructor. \
-Note that it will be *applied to all your queries*:
 ```php
 final class ManyArticles extends SpecificationCompound
 {